State Activity Tracker

 California

-Gov. Gavin Newsom did not include any funding for local media programs in his January budget proposal for 2026-2027.
+In early 2026, California local news advocates mobilized to press lawmakers to continue funding for existing local news programs after Gov. Gavin Newsom did not include any funding in his January budget proposal for 2026-2027.
 Existing programs funded through the state budget include the California Local News Fellowship at UC Berkeley and the upcoming California Civic Media Program administered by California GO-Biz, which was originally struck as a five-year deal with Google but now has only been funded for one year.
 The legislature will pass a budget by June 2026.

 In June 2025, Governor Gavin Newsom signed a package of bills that includes $15 million in expanded funding for the landmark California Local News Fellowship Program hosted by UC Berkeley, which places journalists in newsrooms around the state.
-The new funding will support a two-year cohort of reporting fellows to continue the program through 2028.
-The program was created in 2022 by Sen. Glazer with a $25 million allocation to UC Berkeley’s journalism school to fund at least 40 fellows in local newsrooms across the state.
+The new funding supports a two-year cohort of reporting fellows to continue the program through 2028, plus support for the Maynard Institute’s Propel Initiative in collaboration with California Black Media, the Latino Media Collaborative and American Community Media.
+The fellowship was created in 2022 by Sen. Glazer with a $25 million allocation to UC Berkeley’s journalism school to fund at least 40 fellows in local newsrooms across the state.

 As of July 2025, California state agencies are required to create plans to expand spending on ethnic and community media advertising after Gov. Newsom signed AB 1511, sponsored by Assemblymember Miguel Santiago (D-Los Angeles).
 The agencies are required to report on their progress in September 2026.